-Even if we obtain regulatory approval in the United States, the FDA may still impose significant restrictions on the indicated uses or marketing of our product candidates, including seladelpar, or impose ongoing requirements for potentially costly post-approval studies or post-market surveillance.
+Even if we obtain regulatory approval in the United States, the FDA may still impose significant restrictions on the indicated uses or marketing of seladelpar and our other product candidates, or impose ongoing requirements for potentially costly post-approval studies or post-market surveillance.
 For example, the labeling ultimately approved for our product candidates, including seladelpar, may include restrictions on use due to the specific patient population and manner of use in which the drug was evaluated and the safety and efficacy data obtained in those evaluations.